trantako/trantako.github.io/README.md

 [Minimal Mistakes theme docs](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)

-I have also managed to get Grammarly working with Visual Studio Code, so that grammar is checked when I type.
+I have also managed to get Grammarly working with Visual Studio Code so that grammar is checked when I type.
 This was a bit complicated, but works pretty well now.

 Hosting my website like this (via GitHub Pages) is free.
 The pages also load very quickly from GitHub's global CDN.
 Moreover, a static site is totally maintenance-free, and secure.